-- 7.1.
-The New Guild Trust recognises its duty to protect children and young people against the practice female genital mutilation and to immediately report to the Police, under section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) where it is known that FGM has been carried out on a child. - 7.2.
-We will follow the Safeguarding Children Board procedure which can be found at: http://www.safeguardingchildren.stoke.gov.uk/ccm/content/safeguarding-children/professionals-folder/procedure-manuals/f-vulnerable-cyp.en - 7.3.
+Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) where it is known that FGM has been carried out on a child.

+8.2.
+We will follow the Stoke-on-Trent and Staffordshire Safeguarding Children Board procedure which can be found at:

+- 8.3.
 Female Genital Mutilation comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - 7.4.
+It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - 8.4.
 Girls who are threatened with, or who have undergone FGM may withdraw from education, restricting their educational and personal development.
 They may feel unable to go against the wishes of their parents and consequently may suffer emotionally; they may appear anxious, depressed and emotionally withdrawn; present a sudden decline in her performance, aspirations or motivation.

-7.5.
+8.5.
 Signs that may indicate FGM is planned:

-- Child talking about getting ready for a special ceremony, procedure or celebration either abroad or in the UK; - Family taking a long trip abroad; - Child's family being from one of the 'at risk' communities for FGM (examples include Kenya, Somalia, Sudan, Sierra Leon, Egypt, Nigeria, Eritrea as well as non-African communities including Yemeni, Afghani, Kurdistan, Indonesia and Pakistan); - Knowledge that the child's sibling has undergone FGM;

-- Child talks about going to be 'cut'; - Child talks about preparing for marriage or preparing to become a woman;
+- Child talking about getting ready for a special ceremony, procedure or celebration either abroad or in the UK; - · Family taking a long trip abroad; - Child's family being from one of the 'at risk' communities for FGM (examples include Kenya, Somalia, Sudan, Sierra Leon, Egypt, Nigeria, Eritrea as well as non-African communities including Yemeni, Afghani, Kurdistan, Indonesia and Pakistan); - Knowledge that the child's sibling has undergone FGM; - Child talks about going to be 'cut'; - Child talks about preparing for marriage or preparing to become a woman;